Linkage disequilibrium: LD for diploid frequencies

+More calculations involving D

 For two biallelic loci, where a and b are the other alleles at these two loci, the restrictions are so strong that only one value of D is sufficient to represent all linkage disequilibrium relationships between these alleles.
 In this case, $D_{AB} = -D_{Ab} = -D_{aB} = D_{ab}$.
 Their relationships can be characterized as follows.

 The sign of D in this case is chosen arbitrarily.
 The magnitude of D is more important than the sign of D because the magnitude of D is representative of the degree of linkage disequilibrium.
 However, positive D value means that the gamete is more frequent than expected while negative means that the combination of these two alleles are less frequent than expected.

 Linkage disequilibrium in asexual populations can be defined in a similar way in terms of population allele frequencies.
 Furthermore, it is also possible to define linkage disequilibrium among three or more alleles, however these higher-order associations are not commonly used in practice.